modir/laminas-book/docs/doctrine_intro.md

   * and others.

+!!! note
-> Doctrine provides support only to the Document Store subset of the NoSQL database systems.
+    Doctrine provides support only to the Document Store subset of the NoSQL database systems.
 Column store and key-value store database systems typically have very specific field of applications, and not covered by Doctrine.

 #### Document Databases